 AT&T ropes you into a contract, but its self-install option and low equipment fee are winners in our book.

-You’ll need to sign a one-year agreement to get either of the AT&T internet plans, which isn’t ideal.
+You’ll need to sign a one-year agreement to get any of AT&T’s internet plans, which isn’t ideal.

 Even Comcast Xfinity offers a few no-contract options for its internet service.
 We love the freedom a no-contract option gives us, and we hope AT&T decides to hop on the no-contract bandwagon in the future.